Shdnt/Super-decoder/README.md

 # Super-decoder
-The same game as Giiker Super Decoder just really bad
+Same game as Giiker Super Decoder just really bad.
+Main files are the new_decoder.cpp, .h, .exe files.
+Others are module test files.